CCThompson82/MLE_capstone/Capstone_report.md

 Specifically, the maximum tree depth was limited to 3 nodes, and the minimum number of samples that could be split was limited to 30.
 These parameter choices were instrumental in preventing any form of extraordinary variance.
-The 'Gini Impurity' of each feature was retrieved from the model and the genes ranked in the order of importance.
+The 'Gini Importance' of each feature was retrieved from the model and the genes ranked in the order of importance.
 Originally, the top 200 genes were retained for the input dataset, however this was later reduced to 20 genes (explanation below).